-For centuries, sheep have provided a great number useful products beyond food.
+For centuries sheep have provided a great number of useful products beyond food.
 Wool, for example, has a host of uses including clothing, rugs, carpets, paint rollers, insulation and more.
 Hides are used for clothing, rugs, and leather products.
 Lanolin is a source of oil used in hand creams and lubricants.

 Why Shear Before Lambing